krig/pony-sform/README.md

 An alternative string format library for pony.

-Intended to be a more convenient replacement for simple string concatenation where complex number formatting or alignment is not required than the builtin `format` library.
+Intended to be a convenient tool for doing simple string formatting in the style of `printf`/`sprintf` rather than concatenating strings together using `+` or `String.append`.
+Right now, there is no support for more complex formatting rules, so for any kind of more involved formatting I recommend using the builtin `format` library.

 Note that the code currently doesn't check that the number of values passed in actually match the number of formatting marks in the